natasha-codeworld/BankManagementSystem/README.md

 # BankManagementSystem
+This project is on Bank Management System using file handling .
+The project allows users to manage bank accounts with functionalities of creating accounts, displaying account details, depositing money and withdrawing money.The program uses file handling to store and retrieve account information.
 An easy java code on bank management system using file handling and switch case.
 There are 5 cases-
 1. Create an account